-We’re better when we reflect the broader world, our customers and the communities in which we operate.
+We’re better when we reflect the communities we serve.

 To help us become more diverse and inclusive, we’re taking action in four key areas:

 Our ambition is to become a leading disability confident employer and a digitally accessible financial services provider.